Rainbow-Dreamer/conway-game-of-life-simulator/README.md

 press space to start evolutions of the lives currently on the screen
 press Q to pause current evolutions

-You can change settings in the file `康威生命游戏配置参数.py`:
+You can change settings in the file `settings.py` in `scripts` folder:
 * B: Born parameter in BS rule of conway's game of life
 * S: Survive parameter in BS rule of conway's game of life
 * title_name: the title of the screen